If there’s one thing you know about search engine optimization (SEO), it’s that content matters.

 At least, that’s true of good content.

-But these days, creating good, valuable content is more challenging than ever.
+But these days, creating content that is good and valuable is more challenging than ever.

 That’s why it’s so important to develop content with a partner you can genuinely trust.